le-shush/03_psswdGen/README.md

 Designed using Javascript

 This code was refactored from an original used in the Fullstack Coding Bootcamp of Tec de Monterrey.

+ChatGPT was used as a way to obtain advise on code to use for specific purposes.
+All code given by chatGPT was refactored and editted to fit into the intended result.
 23/03/2023

 ## SCREENSHOTS